serialseb/serialseb.github.com/_posts/2016/2016-02-29-rebuilding-serialseb-com-talks.md

 The numbers were very fun to generate.
 How it's done is pretty simple.

-Each talk is part of a custom collection, as you'd expect, and I created a little yaml language that maps the information I found useful.
+Each talk is part of a custom collection, as you'd expect, and I created a little YAML language that maps the information I found useful.
 This was already partly done in the old site, using one page per talk, but collections made it all easier.

-The stats themselves, due to having poor support for maps, was calculated using arrays and nested loops, whcih reminded me of how we used to code in the 90s.
+The stats themselves, due to having poor support for maps, was calculated using arrays and nested loops, which reminded me of how we used to code in the 90s.

 ```liquid